MuhammadHamza0147/MuhammadHamza0147/README.md

 <h1> About Me </h1>
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 I am a back-end engineer with 3 years of industry experience.
-During this time, I have worked on several projects using Laravel  and built websites , CRMS & ERP's.
+During this time, I have worked on several projects using Laravel  and built websites , CRM , ERP's & MultiTenant System with multi-databases.

 My experience is in these technologies has allowed me to develop a strong understanding of back-end development principles and best practices.
 I have experience with HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, jQuery, PHP, Laravel, MySQL & API Development